Integrating Open edX with WordPress or another CMS

-For all these reasons, it can make a lot more sense to use open edX in combination with a CMS such as wordpress, drupal, or any other, and in fact most of the large open edX installations actually favour this approach.
+For all these reasons, it can make a lot more sense to use open edX in combination with a CMS such as WordPress, Drupal, or any other, and in fact, most of the large open edX installations actually favor this approach.

 This article will provide some key insights into how to make it work seamlessly.